 Danville is a medium-sized city located in the state of Illinois.
 With a population of 32,108 people and 14 constituent neighborhoods, Danville is the 57th largest community in Illinois.
-Much of the housing stock in Danville was built prior to World War II, making it one of the older and more historic cities in the country.
+Danville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Danville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Danville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Danville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Danville who work in office and administrative support (13.32%), sales jobs (8.25%), and food service (7.18%).
+There are especially a lot of people living in Danville who work in office and administrative support (12.25%), sales jobs (7.51%), and food service (7.20%).

-The per capita income in Danville in 2010 was $18,925, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,700 for a family of four.
+The per capita income in Danville in 2010 was $18,777, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,108 for a family of four.
 However, Danville contains both very wealthy and poor people as well.
-Danville also has one of the higher rates of people living in poverty in the nation, with 30.56% of its population below the federal poverty line.

 Danville is an extremely ethnically-diverse city.
 The people who call Danville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Danville include Irish, English, Italian, and Polish.

 The most common language spoken in Danville is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Tagalog.